A Detailed Guide on Which Types of Construction Work Fall Under the CIS Regulations: Understanding the Scope and Implications

 Certain types of work do not fall under CIS regulations.
 These include:

-• Non-Construction Related Work: Activities such as site cleaning or landscaping without construction elements are excluded.
+- Non-Construction Related Work: Activities such as site cleaning or landscaping without construction elements are excluded from cis vat reporting.

-• Domestic and Minor Works: Work conducted on a homeowner’s property for small projects or DIY tasks is often not covered.
+- Domestic and Minor Works: Work conducted on a homeowner’s property for small projects or DIY tasks is often not covered by CIS and does not require a cis return.

-Knowing these exclusions can aid in correctly assessing whether your projects are subject to CIS deductions.
+Knowing these exclusions can aid in correctly assessing whether your projects are subject to CIS deductions and reporting through a cis tax return.

 Roles and Responsibilities Within CIS